Tsawwassen/hme/README.md

 - September count went ok
 - - Unit file had more data then expected.
 I think i know what needs to be removed.
 Going to do weekly unit checks with Brian to make sure I have that issue sorted
 - - Once I have confirmed what rows need to be removed (ie unit is on a rental, sold) this can be automated.
-- Serial numbers get converted to Exponential function
+- DONE - Serial numbers get converted to Exponential function
 - - Plan is to add '`' to the start of serial numbers that are only numbers before exporting to excel
+- - FOLLOW UP - Check with Brian
 - Exported report
 - - Some part numbers change order when put into the pivot table
 - - Brian doesn't need the export to be in excel
 - - Solution: play with the pivot table options to make it work (custom sort) OR scrap the excel idea
 - - - Benefit of the excel version is you can easily see what items need to be counted a second time / looked for
 - - - Would need to look for some form of PDF table 'printer friendly' package.
 The code sorts the part numbers as Brian wants it, but when I print the table its not paper friendly and SN leak into other columns
+- - - Going to make a different view of the data (maybe a button?) with a nested table for serialized items or see if the flat file works for Brian.
+The pivot table soting issue might be able to be solved with a custom sort, but the web app version of excel doesnt seem to do it, or it doesnt function the way i think it should function
 - Need to ask
 - - Currently I manually remove lines that don't have a category (ie not counted on this count) Should I remove those lines? would still need to keep the extra items that get scanned for reviewing 'extra items' tha are scanned